dfinity/portal/docs/developer-docs/setup/manage-canisters.md

 - #### Step 1:  Create a new project by running the following command:

-        dfx new pubs
+        dfx new project

 - #### Step 2:  Change to the project directory by running the following command:

-        cd pubs
+        cd project

 - #### Step 3:  Start the local canister execution environment in the background by running the following command: